K92 Announces Further High-Grade Kora Drill Results From Kora Northern Extension

 Kora remains open for expansion in every direction and strongly mineralized at the extent of all drilling.

 The PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
 The technical report contains a full description of all underlying assumptions relating to the PEA.
 Mineral resources that are not mineral reserves and do not have demonstrated economic viability.

 Table 3 IRUMAFIMPA AND KORA/EUTOMPI RESOURCES

 |Resource by Deposit and Category|

-K92 Mine Geology Manager and Mine Exploration Manager, Mr. Andrew Kohler, PGeo, a qualified person under the meaning of Canadian National Instrument 43-101, has reviewed and is responsible for the technical content of this news release.
+K92 Mine Geology Manager and Mine Exploration Manager, Mr. Andrew Kohler, PGeo, a qualified person under the meaning of Canadian National Instrument 43-101 Standards for Disclosure of Mineral Projects, has reviewed and is responsible for the technical content of this news release.
 Data verification by Mr. Kohler includes significant time onsite reviewing drill core, face sampling, underground workings and discussing work programs and results with geology and mining personnel.